hannahli11/hannahli2025/README.md

 ## ⚙️ Key Features

-- ✍️ Notebooks and markdown-based blog posts
+- Notebooks and markdown-based blog posts
-- 🕹️ Interactive biotech-themed games
-- 🎨 Tailwind-based frontend UI design
-- 🔌 Gemini AI API for trivia generation
-- 🚀 GitHub Actions for continuous deployment
+- GitHub Actions for continuous deployment
-- 📂 Organized layout for lessons and topics
+- Organized layout for homeworks and blogs
+- Fun features in navbar

 ---